jdoleary/Spellmasons/TasksCurrent.md

   - How to solve status changes (poison, frozen) that can be applied at any time but are supposed to trigger after a unit takes their turn
 - Shield should apply to a single turn, not to an amount of damage
 - restore subsprites after load
-- Because attacks happen instantly and the animations are stuttered, the textual feedback of the effect of the animation is lost because they all happen at the same time (loosing health for example)
-  - What if the animations occur directly in the event log rather than in the gameplay functions.
-This will allow them to trigger one at a time and also allow them to cause NEW gameplay changes (such as get a card for slaying ally mage) right when the animation occurs
-  - Improve animation groups.
-You should be able to play multiple transforms together and trigger callbacks when they are done.
-  - If animations cause gameplay changes, will that affect loading? if a load is requested mid-animation?

 ## 2021.3.17